TramTa/Cpp-Cuda-kmeans/README.md

 Partial course work

-Implement k-means clustering using C and Cuda.
+Implement k-means clustering using C++ and Cuda.